California Fire Department rolls out pink engine to support cancer fighters

 After four months, Project Pink Wheels was able to transport their first cancer survivor from her last cancer treatment.

-14-year-old Brandi Pico started feeling pain in her leg in March of 2020.
+14-year-old Brandi Pico started feeling pains in her leg in March of 2020.
 After thorough testing, Pico was diagnosed with Ewing Sarcoma, a rare bone tumor.

 Since her diagnosis, it has been her family's mission to spread awareness about the importance of taking your health seriously.